Virtual Activities for At-Home Experiences Last Updated 3/21

 - Fresh Yoga in New Haven offers online classes via Zoom including Vinyasa, Hatha Yoga, Prenatal Yoga, Forrest Yoga, Fresh Flow, Yin Yoga, Yoga Nidra, Chair Yoga, Core Connection.
 Prerecorded links are sent so that you can enjoy the class at whatever time works best for you.

 - Hartford Sweat in Hartford is streaming free classes on Instagram/Facebook Live or via Zoom.
-Classes include Barre, Yoga, Zumba and more.
+Classes include Barre, Yoga, Zumba, and more.
 Beginning April 1st, you can even download their app for more direct streaming classes.

 - New England Ballet Company in Hartford is offering a virtual workout series for dancers.

-- Personal Euphoria in Wethersfield is offering virtual Pilates, yoga, strength, and interval training, providing safe, fun classes to help you keep moving, and we post a story every weekday to encourage you to hold plank.
+- Personal Euphoria in Wethersfield is offering virtual Pilates, yoga, strength, and interval training, providing safe, fun classes to help you keep moving, and we post a story every weekday to encourage you to hold a plank.

 - Playhouse on Park in West Hartford, choreographer Darlene Ponist Zoller is offering daily dance classes and workouts on her Facebook page.

-- Connecticut Historical Society in Hartford has online exhibitions, and digital programming.
+- Connecticut Historical Society in Hartford has online exhibitions and digital programming.
 Through its Facebook page, the museum is offering Facebook Live tours, like the CT Quilts Tour.
 You can also become a part of the historical documentation of this Covid-19 pandemic by digitally contributing your own story of how it has impacted you.
 Learn more about participating here.

 - Ireland’s Great Hunger Museum in Hamden of highlights from the museum's permanent collection.